How to Steal Any Competitor's SEO Strategy

 • What content earns them the most links?

-The sites that link to them might also link to you if you create something comparable or better.
+The sites that link to them might also link to you if you create something comparable or better, which is a big "if" but at least you know the opportunity exists and what it would take to capture it.

 The differentiation rule